Lord Dunsany: Literary life

 Dunsany's fame arose chiefly from his prolific writings.
 He was involved in the Irish Literary Revival.
 Supporting the Revival, Dunsany was a major donor to the Abbey Theatre and he moved in Irish literary circles.
-He was well acquainted with W. B. Yeats (who rarely acted as editor but gathered and published a Dunsany selection), Lady Gregory, Percy French, "AE" Russell, Oliver St John Gogarty, Padraic Colum (with whom he jointly wrote a play) and others.
+He was well acquainted with W. B. Yeats (who rarely acted as editor but gathered and published a Dunsany selection), Lady Gregory, Percy French, George "AE" Russell, Oliver St John Gogarty, Padraic Colum (with whom he jointly wrote a play) and others.
 He befriended and supported Francis Ledwidge, to whom he gave the use of his library, and Mary Lavin.

 Dunsany made his first literary tour to the United States in 1919 and further such visits up to the 1950s, in the early years mostly to the eastern seaboard and later, notably, to California.

 Dunsany's own work and contribution to the Irish literary heritage were recognised with an honorary degree from Trinity College Dublin.